 One of the Achievement Academy Workforce Readiness Specialist (WRS) positions serves as a job developer and makes connections with employers of in-demand occupations; organizes job fairs; and coordinates employment services with partner organizations.
-Training for participants covers such topics as résumé writing, customer service, and how to retain a job.
+Training for participants covers such topics as on-line job search, résumé writing, interviewing tips, and customer service.
 The Achievement Academy also partners with Manpower, an industry leader in employment services.
 Manpower helps to leverage connections in the business community to help open doors to companies that typically have been a struggle for participants to get into in the past.